 - Choose flowers that come in durable containers.
 Hospital rooms can be busy and crowded, so be sure to include a sturdy container that will hold up if your floral arrangement is moved, bumped or even knocked over.

 - Choose flowers in smaller arrangements.
 Flower designs come in all shapes and sizes, but to fit nicely in a cramped hospital room and stay out of the way, a compact design is ideal.

 Guide for Choosing Get-Well Flowers with Special Meaning

 Flowers have been sending particular messages for centuries.
-The flowers you sent to your friend or loved one when they are in the hospital can convey a particularly message of hope, positivity and optimism.
-Here is a list of a few get-well favorite and the messages they symbolize.
+The flowers you sent to your friend or loved one when they are in the hospital can convey a particular message of hope, positivity, and optimism.
+Here is a list of a few get-well favorites and the messages they symbolize.
 Our A Little Something Bouquet features many of these varieties and makes a great get-well gift.